-Some Model S vehicles (depending on market region and date of manufacture) feature a pedestrian protection system with an Active Hood that is designed to reduce head injuries to pedestrians and cyclists in a frontal collision.
+Model S (depending on market region and date of manufacture) features a pedestrian protection system with an Active Hood that is designed to reduce head injuries to pedestrians and cyclists in a frontal collision.
 Multiple sensors at the front of the vehicle are designed to detect an impact with a pedestrian when Model S is moving between approximately 28 and 52 km/h, and raise the rear portion of the hood automatically approximately 80 mm.
 This increases the space between the hood and the components beneath it, reducing the likelihood of injuries.